COVID-19: Our Approach and Updates Learn More ›

 Dining & Lounge

-You will be assigned a seat and must sit only with your cohort
+Please sit only with your cohort

-Steam room and sauna closed until further notice
+Steam room closed until further notice

-Capacity limit in hot tub
+Capacity limits in hot tub and sauna

 Shower in your room before using the hot tub